Privacy Policy

 Publicly Available Data” means data that is lawfully available to the general public from any source such as news media, social media, and federal, state, or government records including but not limited to PACER.

-Services” mean STRETTO products and services such as real property appraisals and consumer credit reports that are sold by Credit Infonet, Inc. and assist Customers with preparing or reviewing consumer bankruptcy cases and Consumers with meeting their obligations under the Bankruptcy Code.
+Services” mean STRETTO products and services such as real property appraisals and consumer credit reports that are sold by Credit Infonet, Inc. Services assist Customers with preparing or reviewing consumer bankruptcy cases and assist Consumers with meeting their obligations under the Bankruptcy Code.

-“Software” and “Stretto Software” mean STRETTO’s bankruptcy forms preparation software programs including Best Case® Bankruptcy, Best Case Cloud Solution™, and CINcompass®, and its trustee practice management software programs Trustee Suite Cloud™ and Trustee Suite Desktop™.
+“Software” and “Stretto Software” mean STRETTO’s bankruptcy forms preparation software programs including Best Case® Bankruptcy and Best Case Cloud Solution™, and its trustee practice management software programs Trustee Suite Cloud™ and Trustee Suite Desktop™.

-“STRETTO” and “Stretto Companies” means Stretto, Inc.; its wholly owned subsidiary Credit Infonet, Inc. d/b/a CIN Legal Data Services; and Credit Infonet, Inc.’s wholly owned subsidiary, Best Case, LLC.
+“STRETTO” and “Stretto Companies” mean Stretto, Inc.; its wholly owned subsidiary Credit Infonet, Inc. d/b/a CIN Legal Data Services; and Credit Infonet, Inc.’s wholly owned subsidiary, Best Case, LLC.

-B. Collection Methods.
-STRETTO uses the following to collect Consumer Information via our Sites:
+2. Collection Methods.
+STRETTO uses the following to collect Consumer Information via our Sites

-2. We use web site analytics and our web servers automatically collect the domain names, not the e-mail addresses, of visitors to the Sites.
-STRETTO uses this information to measure to measure the use of our Sites, the number of visits, the average time spent on the Sites, the pages viewed per visit, and similar information, with the goal of developing ideas to improve the content and flow of our Sites.
+3. We use web site analytics, and our web servers automatically collect the domain names, not the e-mail addresses, of visitors to the Sites, as well as certain other information that is not linked to an individual, such as browser type for Conductor users.
+STRETTO uses this information to measure to measure the use of our Sites, the number of visits, the average time spent on the Sites, the pages viewed per visit, and similar information, with the goal of developing ideas to improve the content and flow of our Sites.4>

-4. We use third-party service providers (hereinafter, “TSP”) to collect data from Consumers, Customers and/or Clients who visit our Sites.
+5. We use third-party service providers (hereinafter, “TSP”) to collect data from Consumers, Customers, and/or Clients who visit our Sites.
 The following table identifies TSPs we use, describes the information the TSP collects, tells how the TPS uses the collected data, and gives information on each TSP’s opt out procedures.

 Google Analytics uses collected information to analyze visitors’ use of the Sites, to generate reports about Site activities for website operators and to provide further services related to use of the Sites and the Internet.
 Google’s Privacy Policy: https://policies.google.com/privacy#intro.
 How Google Analytics Collects and Processes Data: https://www.google.com/policies/privacy/partners/ How Google Analytics Shares Collected Information: https://policies.google.com/privacy#infosharing How Google Analytics Safeguards Data: https://support.google.com/analytics/answer/6004245.
 For more information on Google Tag Manager’s terms of service and privacy policy, please visit www.google.com/analytics/tag-manager/use-policy/